 - On completion of the construction operations, the site camp area must be cleared of all site camp facilities, ablution facilities, fencing, signage, waste and surplus material. - All areas within the working area and site camp that have become devoid of vegetation or where soils have been compacted due to construction activities must be scarified or ripped to improve filtration and reduce run-off. - Alien plants must be removed from the site as per NEMBA requirements. - A suitable weed management strategy to be implemented in construction and operation phases to eradicate and control regeneration. - All demarcation fencing, including all droppers, wires, netting and barrier tape must be removed from site and taken to an appropriate site for re-use or disposal. - Surfaces are to be checked for waste products from activities such as concreting or asphalting and cleared in a manner approved by the ECO.
 Any soil contaminated with hydrocarbons (oil, fuel, etc) or other hazardous substance must be collected and disposed of as hazardous waste to a licenced disposal facility. - All construction waste is to be removed from the site and disposed of at an appropriate facility.
 Burying or burning of waste or rubble on site is strictly prohibited. - Topsoil that was removed and stockpiled before construction, must be replaced by spreading it evenly over the areas from which it was removed.
 This topsoil (and the seedbank it contains) will facilitate the re-vegetation of the site. - Disturbed areas, especially areas where excavations have taken place, must be shaped as appropriate (original topography must be restored where possible), and covered with a layer of stockpiled topsoil as soon as possible. - Any topsoil, subsoil or other excavated material that cannot be utilised during site rehabilitation must be removed from the site and disposed of at an appropriate disposal site. - The disturbed, newly rehabilitated surfaces (particularly steeper slopes and areas recently covered with topsoil) must be protected from wind & water erosion using mulch, brush packing or other appropriate erosion protection measures.
 Brush-packing/ mulching is done by covering the exposed surface with organic plant material such as branches, plant cuttings and leafy material.
 Ideally the vegetation removed from site at the start of the construction must be utilised.
-Brush-packing/ mulching plays a valuable role in erosion control, while also promoting re-vegetation of the site by retaining moisture in the soil, introducing seeds and/or trapping wind-blown seeds and providing organic material (compost) to promote new plant growth. - Final landscaping and rehabilitation of the site must be done to the satisfaction of the ECO, and must adhere to all conditions/ requirements of the Environmental Authorisation. - Erosion features that have developed due to construction within the aquatic habitat due to the project are required to be stabilised.
-This may also include the need to deactivate any erosion headcuts/rills/gullies that may have developed.
+Brush-packing/ mulching plays a valuable role in erosion control, while also promoting re-

+- vegetation of the site by retaining moisture in the soil, introducing seeds and/or trapping windblown seeds and providing organic material (compost) to promote new plant growth. - Final landscaping and rehabilitation of the site must be done to the satisfaction of the ECO, and must adhere to all conditions/requirements of the Environmental Authorisation.